 With flexi-access drawdown, when you come to take your pension you reinvest your pot into funds designed to provide you with a regular retirement income.
 This income may vary depending on the fund’s performance and it isn’t guaranteed for life.

 How pension drawdown works

 You then move the rest into one or more funds that allow you to take a taxable income at times to suit you.
-Most people will use it to take a regular income.
+Increasingly, many people are using it to take a regular income.